rahulsa123/MyShop/ReadMe.md

 * parler for model translation.
 * WeasyPrint for PDF genration.

-### this application is avaliable in two language English and hindi
+### this application is available in two language English and hindi
 ### Installation
 * make virtual environment and activate virctual environment
   ```bash